-Class Golden Time- working together, classes can earn marbles in the jar for good behaviour.
-When the jar is full, the class has earnt a Golden Time for the class.
+Marbles in the Jar - working together, classes can earn marbles in the jar for good behaviour.
+When the jar is full, the class has earnt a special treat for the class.

 Golden Tickets-children are recognised for exceptional good behaviour through earning Golden Tickets.
 Any adult in school may award a ticket.
 These go into a prize draw each week.